caosiyang/py-mongo-sync/README.md

 # py-mongo-sync

-A oplog based realtime sync tool for MongoDB written in Python.
+An oplog-based realtime sync tool for MongoDB written in Python.
-Source should be a member of replica set and destination could be a mongod/replica-set/sharded-cluster.

 ## Features

-- full sync including data and indexes and oplog based increment sync
+- full sync including data and indexes
+- oplog-based incremental sync
+- sync the specified databases
-- sync the specified databases or collections
+- sync the specified collections
-- source could be MongoDB(v2.4 or later) and TokuMX
+- support MongoDB(v2.4 or later) and TokuMX

 ## Notes

+- source must be a replica set
-- the following databases are ignored: 'admin', 'local'
+- Ignore the following databases:
+    - admin
+    - local
-- the following collections are ignored: 'system.users', 'system.profile'
+- ignore the following collections
+    - system.users
+    - system.profile
-- you need to create users for destination manually
+- create users for destination manually if necessary
-- if authencation is enabled, you should use a root user to authenticate
+- run as superuser through setting '--src-username' and '--src-password' if source authentication is enabled
+- you could sync a sharded-cluster by running a process for each shard, first of all, guarantee that balancer is off

 ## Not Supported

 - geospatial index
-- users information

 ## Dependency

 - pymongo 3.0 or later

 ## Usage